-A big focus of the Ankota Blog in 2011 is Home Care Entrepreneurship.
+A big focus of the Ankota Blog is Home Care Entrepreneurship.
 We introduced this topic in our post entitled For Home Care, the way forward requires you to think like a start-up, where NAHC's Bill Dombi talks about both the opportunity and the way non-home-care companies are looking to capitalize, and how Right at Home is setting an example.
 Earlier this week I learned that home care expert Stephen Tweed is leading a seminar intended to help home health agency increase referrals by selling to physicians (as opposed to focusing on discharge planners).
 Stephen's seminar is directly in line with our focus on entrepreneurship.
 Ankota had a chance to interview Stephen and learn more about this opportunity.

 Why has it become harder to get referrals from discharge planners?

 There are two primary reasons why it's harder to get referrals from discharege planners:

 They are under great pressure to get patients out quicker, and they don't want to take time to see home health sales reps.
 Most discharge planners are bombarded by home health sales reps as the competition increases.
 There were 10,581 home health agencies at the end of 2009 as compared to 6,681 at the end of 2001.
 With a 58% increase in the number of agencies, you can see why discharge planners are overwhelmed.
 Many hospitals have set new policies prohibiting home health sales reps from calling on their discharge planners because it's taking up too much of the Dx planners time.

 With the proliferation of hospital based home health agencies, and the rules about patient choice and freedom of choice, it is more difficult for discharge planners to make referrals to a specific non-hospital based agency.

 Why, then is it more effective to get referrals from Physicians?